jmartinez-minaya/BayesianHealth/README.md

 # Course Structure (15 Hours)

 ## Part I: Bayesian Inference.
-An introduction, MCMC methods and applications in health
+An introduction and applications in health

 ### Unit 1: An introduction to Bayesian inference

 - **1. A bit of history**: Introduction to the origins of Bayesian inference, including key developments and notable contributors.
 Examples such as the United Kingdom aviation case and the transatlantic flight.
-Application in evaluating diagnostic tests
+Application in evaluating diagnostic tests.
 - **2. Bayesian approach**: Overview of the Bayesian paradigm, focusing on prior beliefs, posterior distributions, and how data updates beliefs.
   - Examples/S1-BI_beta_binomial: beta-binomial conjugate prior.
 An application to intracerebral hemorrhage.
 - **3. Predictions**: How Bayesian inference is used for making predictions, including predictive distributions and uncertainty quantification.

-- **4. Hierarchical Bayesian Models**: Introduction to hierarchical models, including their structure and benefits, particularly in healthcare settings where multilevel data is common.
+---

+## Part II: Bayesian GLMs and Hierarchical Models using MCMC methods and INLA

-### Unit 2: Bayesian GLM.
-MCMC methods
+### Unit 2: Bayesian Computation and Mixed models

 - **1. Bayesian computation.
 MCMC methods**: Introduction to Markov Chain Monte Carlo (MCMC) methods, focusing on their role in Bayesian computation, and discussing key algorithms like Metropolis-Hastings.
-- **2. Bayesian Software for MCMC**: Overview of popular software for implementing MCMC methods, including JAGS and Stan, with a focus on practical considerations and healthcare applications.
+- **2. Bayesian Software**: Overview of popular software for implementing MCMC methods, including JAGS and Stan, with a focus on practical considerations and healthcare applications.
-  - Examples/S1-JAGS-heart_attack: JAGS for logistic regression models.
+  - Examples/S2-JAGS-heart_attack: JAGS for logistic regression models.
 The case of heart attacks.
-  - Examples/S1-brms-herth_attack: brms for logistic regression models.
+  - Examples/S2-brms-heart_attack: brms for logistic regression models.
 The case of heart attacks.
-  - Exercises/S1-diabetes: exercise for studying diabetes using JAGS and brms.
+  - Exercises/S2-diabetes: Exercise for studying diabetes using JAGS and brms.

-## Part II (material under construction)
+- **3. Hierarchical Bayesian Models for Mixed Models**: Introduction to hierarchical Bayesian models, focusing on their application in mixed models for healthcare data.
+Examples include random intercepts and slopes, as well as variability across hierarchical levels.
+  - Exercises/S1-diabetes: Exercise for studying diabetes using brms and including random effects.

-### Unit 3: Hierarchical Bayesian Models.
-INLA Methodology
+### Unit 3: Hierarchical Bayesian Models and INLA Methodology (Unders construction)

-- Concepts of Hierarchical Bayesian Models and their implementation.
+- Concepts of Hierarchical Bayesian Models with INLA.
-- Bayesian mixed models for multicenter and longitudinal studies.
+- Bayesian mixed models for multicenter and longitudinal studies using INLA.
 - Computational Bayes: Introduction to the Integrated Nested Laplace Approximation (INLA).
 - Implementation in R-INLA for multicenter studies.

+---

+## Part III: INLA Methodology and Spatial Statistics (Under construction)

 ### Unit 4: Spatial Statistics in Lattice Data Using R-INLA and inlabru